AutoCAT: Reinforcement Learning for Automated Exploration of Cache-Timing Attacks: Design and Implementation

-Cache-timing attacks also depend on how the memory space is shared between an attacker and a victim, and which cache operations are available.
-For example, if there is no shared memory between the victim and the attacker, the flush+reload attack is not possible, but a prime+probe attack is still possible.
-We refer to these choices as the attacker and victim configurations.
-In our setting, for victim's access, the agent will not get the latency of that step (N.A. as the observation), assuming victim access latency is not directly visible to the attacker.
-To allow exploring attacks with and without shared memory space between the attacker and the victim, the address range of the victim and the address range of the attacker are configurable in {\acronym}, as listed in Table~\ref{tab:config}.
-These address ranges determine whether the attack process can touch the same addresses accessed by the victim.
+Cache-timing attacks also depend on how the memory space is shared between the attack program and the victim program, and which cache operations are available.
+For example, if there is no shared memory between the victim program and the attack program, the flush+reload attack is not possible, but a prime+probe attack is still possible.
+We refer to these choices as the attack and victim program configurations.
+In our setting, for the victim program's access, the agent will not get the latency of that step (N.A. as the observation), since we assume that the victim program's access latency is not directly visible to the attack program.
+To allow exploring attacks with and without shared memory space between the attack program and the victim program, the address range of the victim program and the address range of the attack program are configurable in {\acronym}, as listed in Table~\ref{tab:config}.
+These address ranges determine whether the attack program can touch the same addresses accessed by the victim program.
 In addition, cache-line flush instruction (\texttt{clflush} in x86) is not always available, {\em e.g.}, in JavaScript.
 We make \texttt{flush\_enable} a configuration option in {\acronym}.

-In many cache timing channels, rather than encoding the information with different addresses, whether the victim has made an access or not also leaks information, {\em e.g.}, prime+probe.
-To explore this scenario, we use the \texttt{victim\_no\_access\_enable} option, and use $addr_{secret\_e}$ to represent the victim makes no access when triggered.
-When this is enabled, the victim can access one of the addresses in the victim's address space or make no access ($addr_{secret\_e}$) with the same probability.
-To explore attacks with a detection scheme, we have the configuration option \texttt{detection\_enable}, which terminates an episode when the sequence is recognized as an attack by the detector.
+In many cache timing channels, rather than encoding the information with different addresses, whether the victim program has made access or not also leaks information, {\em e.g.}, prime+probe.
+To explore this scenario, we use the \texttt{victim\_no\_access\_enable} option, and use $addr_{secret\_e}$ to represent the victim program makes no access when triggered.
+When this is enabled, the victim program can access one of the addresses in the victim program's address space or make no access ($addr_{secret\_e}$) with the same probability.
+To explore attacks under a detection scheme, we have the configuration option \texttt{detection\_enable}, which terminates an episode when the sequence is recognized as an attack by the detector.